Pulmonary Stenosis in Children

 Mild pulmonary stenosis often does not need treatment.
 Moderate or severe stenosis needs repair.

 Some infants will be very sick and need care in the intensive care unit (ICU) before the defect can be fixed.
 Some infants may need an emergency repair if the stenosis is very severe.
-Others will have the repair scheduled.
+Prostaglandins, a medicine that keeps the ductus arterious open, will be given so that enough blood flows in the lungs.
+Once the child is stabilized, a procedure will be done to repair the valve.
+Less severe stenosis will have the repair scheduled.

 Repair choices include:

 - Balloon dilation or valvuloplasty.
 A cardiac cath is done as in a diagnostic test.
 The catheter has a balloon on the tip.
-When the catheter reaches the narrowed valve, the provider inflates the balloon for a short time to stretch it open.
+When the catheter reaches the narrowed valve or area, the provider inflates the balloon for a short time to stretch it open.
 Children who have had balloon dilation may need to take antibiotics to prevent heart infection after being discharged from the hospital.

 - Valvotomy.
 Valvotomy is surgery to remove scar tissue from the pulmonary valve leaflets.
 This lets the valve open as it should.